rlite-project/RLite-Recipe/recipe/grpo_lora/README.md

 ## Expected Results & Logging

 Training progress, including loss, rewards, and other relevant metrics, will be logged to Weights & Biases if configured.
 You can monitor your experiments in real-time by navigating to your W&B project dashboard.
+We provide our reference log [here](https://api.wandb.ai/links/han-zhang-stepfun/t90o815k).